CorySmith97/c_engine/STYLE_GUIDE.md

 ID software and the way that they write code.
 Read through the doom source code, and Im sure you will agree that its amazingly beautiful.

+## Testing

+Testing is an interesting field.
+Test should only be written once a system is ready to go.
+Mathematic/Determinstic fields that are stagnate should have tests, IE Vector mathematic classes.

+## Prefixes

+THIS IS EXPERIMENTAL AS OF NOW.

+- al_ = ArrayLists

 ## Comments

 Files should have headers providing information about the file you